- 1 Run Types

 Opposing forces consist of PR6 units, often matching or slightly outnumbering the PCs.
 Dice pools start at 18 and have no real limit; much of the difficulty from semi-prime runs comes from how opposition behaves.
 Landmines are hidden behind difficult legwork, and failure comes from PCs being unable to handle rapidly shifting mission parameters.
 Semi-prime runs involve people, things, and organizations that have the means and the will to invest significant resources towards thwarting attacks by Runner teams.

 Prime runs are the height of a Shadowrunner’s career.
 Reward can be upwards of 100 RVP depending on threat and consist of extremely rare and powerful gear, along with elite contacts and sizable cash and karma payouts.
+A reminder that this tier can have remarkable rewards at remarkable risk, including delta grade augments (and even potentially gamma grade augments; requires GM Lead approval AND the GM running the Prime to discuss this with the lead prior to awarding), prototype materials, even ruthlessly controlled items that ShadowNet allows in play (Bugstomper that may not also result in Ares wanting your head, for example).

 Opposing forces in Prime runs have no listed PR or dice pools.
 As a GM hosting a Prime run you are expected to have full working knowledge of all the game’s systems, as well as the ability to provide a challenging experience that will push your player’s abilities to their limits.
 Prime runs are not to be taken lightly, and contain serious risk of PC death or retirement.
+Retirement can be forced at this tier; if involuntary retirement of a PC is unacceptable, please do not apply to Prime runs.

 Generally, the threat of escalation is often enough to encourage players to carry on with their mission.
 However, occasionally the players might trip an alarm, anger a mob boss, or make enough Matrix noise that GOD converges on the team.
 In the event that players escalate a situation to the point where the realistic response exceeds the GM’s intended threat level, the GM is free to use their best discretion to resolve the issue.